isomerpages/moe-marisstellahigh/_our-admission/Secondary Section Admission/2026 Secondary 1 Registration.md

 <p></p>
 <p>Parent/guardian will receive a Parents Gateway (PG) notification by 31
 December 2025 on the son’s/ward’s class allocation.
-Please click the "CONTACTS" tab at the bottom of the PG notification and view the class under your son's/ward’s name.</p>
+Please click the "CONTACTS" tab at the bottom of the PG application and view the class under your son's/ward’s name.</p>
 </div>
 </details>
 </div>